-The great Planters have bought few Negroes within these two Years.
-Upwards of two thirds that have been imported have gone backwards.
+The great Planters have bought few Negroes within these two Upwards of two thirds that have been imported have gone backwards.
 These people some of them come at the Distance of 300 miles from Chs Town, and will not go back without Negroes, let the Price be what it will.
 And indeed they can afford it, for it is no uncommon Thing among them to make 150 wt of Indigo to a Hand, and Even at the present price of Indigo and Help, as their Lands cost them little they can well afford to pay £450 for a Negro (quoted in Klein 1990:20).

-Even before the Revolution the backcountry's wealthiest slave holders were concentrated below the fall line, in the region that would later be termed the "middle country" and that contained today's Dillon County.
-This middle territory provided somewhat easier access to markets and formed a transition zone into the "true" backcountry.
+Even before the Revolution the backcountry's wealthiest slave holders were concentrated below the fall line, in the region that would later be termed the "middle country" and that contained today's Dillon County. middle territory provided somewhat easier access to markets and formed a transition zone into the "true" backcountry.
 In 1770, the 221 plantations of the middlecountry had 1,432 slaves compared to the 177 slaves on the 83 upcountry plantations.
 The top quintile of the middlecountry plantations had a value of £274,103, compared to only £50,412 for the top quintile of upcountry estates (Klein Into the early 1990:22).
-1800s the middlecountry, and especially the Cheraws region, remained transitional between the predominately slave owning lowcountry and the yeoman upcountry.
+1800s middlecountry, and especially the Cheraws region, remained transitional between the predominately slave owning lowcountry and the yeoman upcountry.
 Slaves in the middlecountry composed about a third of the whole population and slaveholders composed about a third of all households.

-Cotton, while making inroads and creating a greater demand African American for slaves in some middlecountry regions (especially around Camden where a new plantation elite was developing), had relatively little impact on the Cheraws or Dillon area.
-For example, while the slave population increased 139% from 5,519 to 13,202 between 1790 and 1800 in the Camden area. it increased only 51% in the Cheraws, where the
+Cotton, while making inroads and creating a greater demand for African American slaves in some middlecountry regions (especially around Camden where new а plantation elite developing), had relatively little impact on the Cheraws or Dillon area.
+For example, while the slave population increased 139% from 5,519 to 13,202 between 1790 and 1800 in the Camden area, it increased only 51% in the Cheraws, where the number of slaves grew from 3,229 to 4,877.
+By 1810, there were 6,079 slaves in the Cheraw region, an increase of only 25% from 1800 (Klein 1990).

 In the early nineteenth century, Robert Mills remarked that Marion (then containing the land that would later form Dillon County) was noted for its swamps, which offered the most productive, richest soils, especially compared to the upland, which was sandy.
 When reclaimed and "secured from freshets" the swamps brought \$50 an acre, compared to only \$1 an acre for the upland pine lands (Mills 1972[1826]:623).
 Plantations, while not common, planted cotton, corn, potatoes, and wheat.
-The 1826 Mills' Atlas for the Marion District shows no settlements in the project area (Figure 8).
+The 1826 Mills' Atlas for the Marion District shows no settlements in the project area, although there are several on nearby roads (Figure 8).

-In 1850, 9,781 whites and 7,520 blacks inhabited Marion County, although the county study corridor in today's Dillon County.

-exhibits a relatively modest standing when its agricultural production is examined.
+In 1850, 9,781 whites and 7,520 blacks inhabited Marion County, although the county exhibits a relatively modest standing when its agricultural production is examined.
 Marion ranked 17th (out of 29) in cotton production, with a yield of 8,680 bales (or 3,472,000 pounds) of ginned cotton and 17th in corn production, with 476,718 bushels.
 Only 817 pounds of tobacco and 2,986 bushels of wheat were produced.
 Marion did, however, rank in the top 10 rice-producing counties, with 513,825 pounds largely being harvested from inland swamps (DeBow 1854).